ScHARR Information Governance Policy

 In order to choose appropriate storage the following issues should be considered:

-security - ensuring that data is protected from unauthorised access.
-This is particularly important when working with risk-bearing data;
+• security - ensuring that data is protected from unauthorised access.
+This is particularly important when working with risk-bearing data

-availability - ensuring that data is accessible when and where it is needed;
+• availability - ensuring that data is accessible when and where it is needed

-integrity - ensuring one true copy of the data is maintained.
+• integrity - ensuring one true copy of the data is maintained.

 Policy

-Data from each research project should be stored in accordance with the agreements under which it has been provided.
-It is the responsibility of the Information Asset Owner (IAO) to ensure all processes and agreements are adhered to, see Information Asset Owner (IAO) policy for further guidance It is recommended that risk-bearing data are stored in an access restricted folder on the University’s Shared Networked Filestore, a UoS research VM, or on the Data Safe Haven where the service is in use.
+It is recommended that risk-bearing data are stored in an access restricted folder on the University’s Shared Networked Filestore, a UoS research virtual machine, or on the Secure Data Service (SDS).
 Where this is not practical, alternative or additional secure data storage must be chosen based on an assessment of potential risk.
 Advice must be sought from the relevant Section IG Lead.

 Recommended storage

-ScHARR DS will create secure folders with controlled access and arrange archive or deletion on request.
+The Division of Population Health Data Security Team (DS) will create secure folders with controlled access and arrange archive or deletion on request.
 This will be documented in an information asset register (see Section 2).

 IT Services manage the regular backup of all University file storage for disaster recovery purposes.

-Other Storage
+Other storage

 Google Drive